boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ### Title Alignment

-This allows you to handle the alignment of widget title to either **left, center, or right**.
+You can adjust the alignment of the widget title to be **left, center, or right**.

 ### Title Color

-This allows you to apply the text `color` to the widget title.
+This setting allows you to change the text `color` of the widget title.

 ### Title Auto Font Size

-On enabling Auto Font Size, the font size of the title will be adjusted automatically if the resolution of the screen varies.
+Enabling this feature adjusts the font size of the title automatically based on screen resolution.

 **Font Size**